tlarsendataguy/graphyx/README.md

 <img src="https://github.com/tlarsen7572/graphyx/blob/main/readme_images/output_02.png" />

 The top two panels are the same as the export node screen.
-The third panel defines the relationship label and any properties that should be created/updated on the relationship.
+The third panel defines the relationship type and any properties that should be created/updated on the relationship.

 The fourth panel tells the output tool how to match the left node in the relationship.
 The bottom panel tells the output tool how to match the right node in the relationship.